How to collaborate with people who have color vision deficiency

 Don't rely on color alone to convey meaning

 Colors are often used in drawings to separate spaces, indicate the status of a markup, call attention to an area, display changes to a design, and more.
-When colors are used as a visual aid, they can be helpful and speed up a review process.
+When colors are used as a visual aid, they can be helpful and speed up the review process.
 But when only colors are used to make meaningful comparisons--that is, without additional data to define those comparisons--colors can pose a challenge to a person with CVD.

 Refer to the metadata in the Markups List to make meaningful comparisons between markups.
 In this example, we're prioritizing a markup's status over its color.